brentbatch/MirrorModRemoteConfiguredMod/README.md

 In order to prevent mod A from overwriting the mirrored rotations for a part from mod B, the mirror mod will need access to the part UUIDs of mod A. Thus, if mod A defines mirrored rotations for parts of mod B, this is considered an illegal configuration.

 ### Why would I create multiple paths for the mirror definitions?
 The Mirror Mod only spits out one json when configuring mirror rotations.
 Just like the game allows multiple part definition files, the Mirror Mod does too.
-This allows organizing parts.
+This allows organizing parts into seperate files.